-Commercial Pilot Salary USA: 2025 Report by Rank and Airline
+Commercial Pilot Salary USA: 2026 Ultimate Report by Rank and Airline

-The commercial pilot salary USA outlook in 2025 is more competitive than ever.
-With airlines ramping up hiring to meet post-pandemic travel demand, salaries for both First Officers and Captains have surged across regional and major carriers.
+The commercial pilot salary USA outlook in 2026 is stronger and more competitive than it has ever been.
+Airlines are aggressively hiring to meet surging post pandemic travel demand, driving salaries upward for First Officers and Captains.
+Both regional and major carriers offer record compensation packages to attract and retain qualified commercial pilots today.

 For commercial pilots—those engaged in unscheduled flight activities such as charter flights and aerial tours—the median annual wage was $113,080 during the same period.